How I treat Logo

 • Dietary restriction of triglycerrides

-• Supplement high doses of Vitamin A, D, E and K
+• Supplement high doses of fat soluble vitamins (Vitamin A, D, E and K) and essential fatty acids.

 Other neuro-acanthosis syndromes: